 Solution 3: The gNB-CU sends F1AP message (e.g., UE context release command message) including SDT Bearers, as well as RRCRelease message when UE into RRC_inactive mode.

-Solution 4: Considering that that this is not a dynamic characteristics, the gNB-CU has an indication in the UE Context Setup Request
+Solution 4: Considering that that this is not a dynamic characteristics, the gNB-CU configure "SDT" as one type of DRB configuration in the DU context, and add an optional "SDT" indicator per DRB in the DRB To Be Setup/Modified List in F1AP UE Context Setup/Modification Request messages to indicate whether a DRB is SDT capable or not.

 Solution 5: If the full UE context is kept in gNB-DU, DU does not necessarily to be aware of the SDT bearer type